 Once submitted, the PLA petition is reviewed by selected faculty at Concordia University Texas.
-Final approval is given by the Chief Academic Officer and notification comes from the Registrar's Office.
+Final approval is given by the Dean of the college in which the credit was requested and notification comes from the Registrar's Office.
 All material submitted with the PLA petition becomes the property of Concordia University Texas.